- Guillain-Barre syndrome is a rare condition in which your immune system attacks your nerves, leading to muscle weakness and even paralysis.

 - cytomegalovirus, which is a strain of the herpes virus

-- Epstein-Barr virus infection (mononucleosis)
+- Epstein-Barr virus infection or mononucleosis

 - HIV or AIDS

-Symptoms of Guillain-Barre include:
+The symptoms of Guillain-Barre include:

 - difficulty walking steadily